-Tesla recalls some of its cars with self-driving software
+Tesla recalls 363,000 cars over self-driving software

 Officials from the National Highway Traffic Safety Administration (NHTSA) met with Tesla in January to raise concerns about the "full self-driving beta" software, according to the recall notice.

-NHTSA said the software allowed behaviour that could "infringe" on local laws or customs such as driving through a yellow light, travelling straight through an intersection from a turn-only lane or not coming to full stop at a stop sign.
+NHTSA said the system allowed behaviour that could "infringe" on local laws or customs such as driving through a yellow light, travelling straight through an intersection from a turn-only lane or not coming to full stop at a stop sign.

 "FSD Beta software that allows a vehicle to exceed speed limits or travel through intersections in an unlawful or unpredictable manner increases the risk of a crash," it said.

-Tesla, which charges $15,000 for the advanced self-driving features, said it disagreed with the agency's conclusions but decided to issue a recall "out of an abundance of caution", according to the filing.
+Tesla said it disagreed with the agency's conclusions but decided to issue a recall "out of an abundance of caution", according to the filing.

 Owners are in the process of being notified.
 The software update is free.